FoamLeave/Hello-World-Microservices/README.md

 You might see something like the following:
 ![](readMeImg/minikubeStartErr.png)

-To resolve this, run the below command and input your system password if prompted on the currrent Ubuntu terminal tab:
+To resolve this, run the below command and input your system password if prompted on the current Ubuntu terminal tab:
 ```bash
 sudo usermod -aG docker $USER && newgrp docker
 ```

-After the above command executed, run on the current terminal tab again with:
+After the above command is executed, run on the current terminal tab again with:
 ```bash
 minikube start
 ```